How to Get a $5,000 Loan

 FAQs about $5,000 loans

-A soft pull during prequalification has no impact on your score.
-A hard inquiry during the full application typically lowers your score by 3 to 7 points.
-Multiple hard inquiries within a 14- to 45-day window for the same type of loan are usually treated as a single inquiry by scoring models.
-On-time payments after approval help the score recover within a few months.
+A soft pull during prequalification has no impact.
+A hard inquiry from the full application typically lowers your score by 3 to 7 points.
+Multiple hard inquiries for the same type of loan within a 14- to 45-day window are usually bundled into one by scoring models.
+On-time payments after approval help your score recover within a few months.

-It is possible but harder.
-Lenders require a valid Social Security number or Individual Taxpayer Identification Number, proof of income, and a verifiable address.
-Some lenders also require a certain length of remaining visa validity.
-A co-signer who is a U.S. citizen or permanent resident improves your approval odds substantially.
+It's possible but more challenging.
+Lenders typically require a valid Social Security number or ITIN, proof of income, a verifiable U.S. address, and sometimes a minimum remaining visa validity.
+A co-signer who is a U.S. citizen or permanent resident greatly improves your odds.

-Check the lender's licensing status on your state's financial regulator or attorney general website.
-The Nationwide Multistate Licensing System also allows public verification.
-A lender that refuses to show a license or claims it doesn't need one for your state is a red flag.
-Legitimate lenders are transparent about where they are authorized to do business.
+Check the lender's license on your state's financial regulator or attorney general website.
+You can also use the Nationwide Multistate Licensing System (NMLS) for public verification.
+A lender that hides its license or claims it doesn't need one for your state is a red flag.
+Reputable lenders clearly state where they are authorized to do business.